-The current low inventory of homes has prompted home buyers to search for Pre-Foreclosure listings they think are for sale.
-Since so many listings show up in their search, buyers mistakenly believe these are also for sale.
-Many times when they contact their Buyer Agent to schedule a showing for these Pre-Foreclosure homes, they don’t believe when Agents say the homes are not for sale.
+The current low inventory of homes has prompted home buyers to search for Pre-Foreclosure listings as an alternative option to regular listings, which were at an all-time low in the beginning of the year.
+Since so many listings show up in the search results, buyers mistakenly believe the Pre-Foreclosed properties are also for sale.
+Often, when they contact their buyer’s agent to schedule a showing for these Pre-Foreclosure homes, they don’t believe agents when they say the homes are not for sale.

-We’ve received a lot of feedback from our Buyer Agents and also from Agents outside our company and they agree they are seeing this happen with buyers more and more.
+We’ve received a lot of feedback from our buyer’s agents and from agents outside our company and they agree they are seeing this happen with buyers more and more.

 |Address||For Sale On MLS||Order of Notice from Lender|

-Many home buyers don’t realize that third-party aggregator websites like Zillow and Trulia actually get their listings from many different sources, not always from a direct MLS feed like our MLSPropertyFinder.
+Many home buyers don’t realize that third-party aggregator websites like Zillow and Trulia actually get their listings from many different sources, not always from a direct MLS feed like our Home Buyer Advantage program.

-Unlike third party sites, our MLSPropertyFinder gets updated listing information straight from MLS every 15 minutes, it will alert you to new homes as they become available on the market and it’s absolutely free.
+Unlike third-party sites, our Buyer Advantage Program gets updated listing information straight from MLS every 15 minutes and it will alert you to new homes as they become available on the market free of charge.

-If you are a home buyer and you are getting frustrated that you cannot find a home don’t be fooled into thinking that Zillow’s Pre-Foreclosure list has any additional homes that you can buy.
+If you are a home buyer and you are feeling frustrated with your home search, don’t be fooled into thinking that Zillow’s Pre-Foreclosure list has any additional homes that you can buy.
 Inventory is very low right now due to the market.
 Be patient because the right home will most likely come on the market in the coming months.